OSInside/dice/README.md

 building of appliances stored in a directory.
 Advantages are:

   * Build as normal user
+  * Benefit from prebuild worker boxes by us for vagrant and docker
+  * No need to have kiwi installed on your machine
   * Build for different distributions on appropriate worker
   * Setup your own buildsystem and keep control
   * Allow to access the machine which builds your image